vinayakvermaa/hellogithub/README.md

 # hellogithub
-This is my first reository
+This is my first git repository